Asa-Nisi-Masa/Epicycles-SFML/README.md

 # Epicycles-SFML

-Implementation of Discrete Fourier Transform in C++ using SFML (2.5.0).
+Implementation of Complex Discrete Fourier Transform in C++ using SFML (2.5.0), visualized with epicycles.

 Usage: